Inventory Challenges Facing Today’s Telecom Retailer

 Jared Kennedy added, “The three inventory reports that have proven to be most integral to operations for our clients are the Inventory Listing Report, Product Tracking Report, and Inventory Availability Summary Report.”

-Benefits of Vendor-Managed Inventory and Dropship
+Benefits of VIS/VMI and Dropship

-Dropship Adds Flexibility to Inventory Management
+Dropship Adds Flexibility and Cost-Effectiveness

-Many VMI suppliers also offer dropship solutions.
+Many VIS/VMI suppliers also offer dropship solutions.
 When a customer orders a specific item instore, the supplier ships it directly to the customer or to the store for pickup.
 Invoicing only occurs when the order is placed, so retailers get the benefit of satisfying their customers at a minimal cost.

 Incorporating dropship capabilities into an inventory management solution allows wireless retailers to offer an expanded array of products and accessories, without taking up valuable peg space in what are generally small-footprint stores.
 It also means that retailers don’t have to tie up valuable inventory funds stocking items that may have a low turnover rate.

-Additionally, by analyzing purchase patterns for items that are drop-shipped, retailers (or their VMI supply partners) can determine whether it makes sense to stock those SKUs in their stores in the future.
+Additionally, by analyzing purchase patterns for items that are drop-shipped, retailers (or their supply partners) can determine whether it makes sense to stock those SKUs in their stores in the future.

 Unification of SKUs and Product Identifiers